riceo/demo-get-ip/README.md

-# Wercker OKE Demo: Get IP address HTTP API
+# Get IP - A simple application for demoing Kybernetes

 A simple Python application that uses the Bottle framework to serve a JSON encoded client IP address of a user who makes a GET request to /.

-Used as an example application for a tutorial on Wercker I am writing.
+Used as an example application for demonstrating Kubernetes.

 ```
 usage: get_ip.py [-h] hostname port